Skip to main content

 The Gut Microbiome and Metabolic Interplay

-The intricate relationship between the and host metabolism is increasingly recognized.
+The intricate relationship between the gut microbiome and host metabolism is increasingly recognized.
 Chronic sleep deprivation can significantly alter the composition and diversity of the gut microbiota, impacting metabolic health through the gut-brain axis.
 Changes in microbial populations can affect the production of short-chain fatty acids (SCFAs), which play a role in energy metabolism and gut barrier integrity.

 A compromised gut barrier can lead to increased translocation of bacterial products into the bloodstream, triggering systemic inflammation and contributing to insulin resistance.
 This bidirectional communication underscores how sleep influences not only our internal hormonal orchestra but also the vast microbial ecosystem within us, further complicating metabolic regulation.